Academy of Nutrition and Dietetics

-Becoming a member of the Academy of Nutrition & Dietetics
+Becoming a member of the Academy of Nutrition and Dietetics

 Becoming a member of the Academy of Nutrition & Dietetics automatically makes you a member of an affiliate association.
 Most UNC students choose the Colorado Dietetic Association as their affiliate however any state association may be selected.
 The Colorado Dietetic Association has similar goals and mission as the Academy of Nutrition & Dietetics with a focus on serving Coloradoans and dietetic professionals in Colorado.
 One must be a member of the Colorado Dietetic Association to become a member of a regional association in Colorado.
 Many UNC students elect to become members of the Northern Colorado Dietetic Association, which covers most of Larimer and Weld counties.
 Student membership dues for the Northern Colorado Dietetic Association are currently $10 per year.